python/cpython/Doc/howto/functional.rst

     itertools.izip(['a', 'b', 'c'], (1, 2, 3)) =>
       ('a', 1), ('b', 2), ('c', 3)

-It's similiar to the built-in :func:`zip` function, but doesn't construct an in-memory list and exhaust all the input iterators before returning; instead tuples are constructed and returned only if they're requested.
+It's similar to the built-in :func:`zip` function, but doesn't construct an in-memory list and exhaust all the input iterators before returning; instead tuples are constructed and returned only if they're requested.
 (The technical term for this behaviour is `lazy evaluation